Radio and Digital Production BA Honours

 At the 2008 Student Radio Awards, Smoke Radio also picked up a Bronze Award for Best Interview, for an interview with broadcaster and Westminster alumnus Danny Wallace; and the Gold Award for Best Newcomer was awarded to Dan Roberts.

 In 2006 Smoke Radio won the Gold Award for Best Journalistic Programming and two Bronze Awards for Best Marketing and Station Sound and Best Station.

-Journalism and Mass Communication - why Westminster?
+Journalism and Digital Media - why Westminster?

 Smoke Radio, the student radio station, has been nominated for the last five consecutive years at the national Student Radio Awards, and has won an impressive four Golds, three Silvers and Four bronzes.